wunderwuzzi23/blog/content/posts/2021/linux-user-uid-zero-backdoor.md

 Its unlikely, but if you encounter a BSD system you might actually see two user's with uid 0.
 One is name `root` and the other one `toor`.
 So on non-BSD systems a nifty attacker might attempt to trick Unix administrators and hide an additional backdoor user with the name `toor`.

 In case you find backdoor users in your environment - I'd be curious to know.
-It seeems that MITRE ATT&CK framework does not yet contain this specific tactic.

 ## Conclusion